Ever Pass by Manistee, MI? Here’s What You’re Missing

 Here, you can walk the pier, climb the dunes, and catch the sunset.

-24) Score Petoskey Stones or Beach Glass at Magoon Creek Beach
+22 – Hunt for Petoskey Stones or Beach Glass at Magoon Creek Beach

-Magoon Creek Natural Area Red Apple Road, Manistee, MI 49660 |
+2925 Red Apple Rd, Manistee, MI 49660

 South of Manistee, Magoon Creek Park is right on Lake Michigan and is a delight for visitors in search of Petoskey Stones, beach glass, and other beautiful stones across its 2,300 feet of Lake Michigan shoreline.

-25) Stock Up at Wee Bee Jammin’
+23 – Stock Up at Wee Bee Jammin’

-Wee Bee Jammin Storefront 8925 Norconk Road, Bear Lake, MI 49614 |
+8925 Norconk Rd, Bear Lake, MI 49614

-Wee Bee Jammin is an adorable shop featuring yummy artisan jams they craft onsite themselves and label with clever names like Toe Jam (this kind tastes good!) and Razzle Dazzle.
+Wee Bee Jammin’ is an adorable shop featuring yummy artisan jams they craft on-site themselves and label with clever names like Toe Jam (this kind tastes good!) and Razzle Dazzle.

 They make their own honey, too, from bees that they raise themselves.
 That’s probably why their Flower Power Honey will knock your socks off.